Jayden-Cho/Study-note/Data Structure and Analysis/Unit 06/Unit 06 노트.md

   - Tree with degree 2
 - Binary search tree
   - Tree with degree 2
-  - Tree designed for a fast search of stored data
+  - Tree designed for a fast search of stored data.
-  - So far, what we have studied the definitions and the characteristics of stored data.
+  - So far, what we have studied is the definitions and the characteristics of stored data.
   - Now, this is related to the operations
   - **How to perform a faster search?**